mainini/vlandump/README.md

 vlandump is a small utility for capturing network traffic and aggregating found VLAN-tags (if any).
 Found tags can then be sorted and displayed.
-It is based on libpcap and there are two implementations, one with own memory management (just for fun) as well as one using malloc.
+It is based on libpcap and there are two implementations, one with own memory management (just for fun) and an array-based one.

 See COPYING for information regarding usage and licensing.